 As new infrastructures such as NFV are implemented, ensuring the customer experience is not compromised during these changes remains a top priority for operators.
 To achieve this, operators need to take a 360 view of their subscribers QoE which incorporates voice, data, VoLTE, SMS, fixed mobile and broadband services, and for that a virtualized solution is essential.

-There are bound to be problems of any network from time to time.
+Any network is bound to have problems from time to time.
 However, for the operator, Network Intelligence means having full end-to-end smart network visibility with the ability to drill down for root cause analysis and troubleshooting at the session level.
 These tools provide the operator with essential insights that will benefit the operator and enable a reduction in diagnostic and remediation time.

 The hunger for Automation

 This pressure on response times is also a cause for the need to automate as many operations as possible within Service Assurance.
 Automation, while not risk-free, is the future.
-There is always a chance of an error occurring, but the speed in which information can be processed is unrivaled, especially when it comes to repetitive but complexed tasks such as packet brokering and load balancing.
-For operators, this accuracy allows them to pinpoint issues in the network, and drill down for root-cause analysis, with greater speed and precision.
+There is always a chance of an error occurring, but the speed at which information can be processed is unrivaled, especially when it comes to repetitive but complex tasks such as packet brokering and load balancing.
+For operators, this accuracy allows them to pinpoint issues in the network and drill down for root-cause analysis with greater speed and precision.

-Moreover, as the industry moves closer towards the practicalities of 5G and IoT, which will create a massive increase in the levels of data seen on the network, operators will have to find ways to maintain the Quality of Service (QoS).
-These vast quantities of data will need to be processed in real-time, driving the need for edge-computing and automation.
-Increased volumes in connected devices on a network will also require automated responses in real-time to assure the service quality and user experience.
-It is precisely these developments which require a higher level of Network Intelligence so that root-cause analysis for faster and more accurate problem-solving.
+Moreover, as the industry moves closer toward the practicalities of 5G and IoT, which will create a massive increase in the levels of data seen on the network, operators will have to find ways to maintain the Quality of Service (QoS).
+These vast quantities of data will need to be processed in real-time, driving the need for edge computing and automation.
+Increased volumes in connected devices on a network will also require automated responses in real-time to assure service quality and user experience.
+It is precisely these developments that require a higher level of Network Intelligence so that root-cause analysis can be used for faster and more accurate problem-solving.

-Automation is a key composite of being able to deliver fast results.
-As the capabilities of AI grow, the operator will need to learn how to utilize them.
+Automation is a key component of delivering fast results.
+As AI capabilities grow, the operator will need to learn how to utilize them.
 A fully automated network is vital in realizing the potential of the transition to NFV.
 Operators will also need to consider what the customer experience will be like in new environments such as 5G how the network will be able to respond intelligently to the increasing levels of traffic in real-time.

 Automation and AI go beyond helping the operator with resolving their network issues.
-As some operators move towards a more on-demand, personalized service model users can manage their own digital experience which will mean automation is even more essential.
-Operators need to take all of the insights available to them through multiple channels and create value-added propositions to the customer.
+As some operators move towards a more on-demand, personalized service model, users can manage their own digital experience, meaning automation is even more essential.
+Operators need to take all the insights available through multiple channels and create value-added propositions for the customer.
 By personalizing the experience through cognitive intelligence, Operators can gain network insights on the user which they can use to improve the customer experience.

 Operators need to look at their existing processes and what is taking time to see where automation can have the most significant impact.
 The laser focus here is on the customer.
-Automation in the visibility layer allows the service provider to manage the network with additional business-critical insights whether in the physical or virtual network.
-If processes can be done a hundred times faster and with four times the accuracy, then operators need to seize automation with both hands.
-Automation can acclimate many more factors than a human or a legacy system every could and can, therefore, bring superior results to the customer.
+Automation in the visibility layer allows the service provider to manage the network with additional business-critical insights, whether in the physical or virtual network.
+If processes can be done a hundred times faster and with four times the accuracy, operators must seize automation with both hands.
+Automation can acclimate many more factors than a human or a legacy system ever could and can, therefore, bring superior results to the customer.

 Conclusion

-Applying the network intelligence to the needs of the customer is the ultimate goal here.
-By taking the information generated and managing it in a highly efficient way, that pinpoints errors in real-time, the beneficiary is the customer and overall leads to brand loyalty.
-These are the targets operators need to keep their focus on, and a fully virtualized solution is essential for operators in attaining end-to-end network insights to provide an intelligent and optimized network in the transition to NFV and 5G.
-RADCOM’s Network Intelligence portfolio offers a fully virtualized real-time solution from virtual tapping point to network insights assuring a superior customer experience and ultimately ensures end-to-end service quality.
+Applying network intelligence to meet customers’ needs is the ultimate goal here.
+By taking the information generated and managing it in a highly efficient way that pinpoints errors in real-time, the beneficiary is the customer, leading to brand loyalty overall.
+These are the targets operators need to focus on, and a fully virtualized solution is essential for operators in attaining end-to-end network insights to provide an intelligent and optimized network in the transition to NFV and 5G.
+RADCOM’s Network Intelligence portfolio offers a fully virtualized real-time solution from virtual tapping point to network insights, assuring a superior customer experience and ultimately ensuring end-to-end service quality.